-Shareholders agreement
+Stockholders agreement

-We intend to enter into a shareholders agreement with EQT, CPPIB, Bain, and certain members of management in connection with this offering.
+We intend to enter into a stockholders agreement with EQT, CPPIB, Bain, and certain members of management in connection with this offering.

-This shareholders agreement will provide that following the completion of this offering, our board of directors will consist of members.
+This stockholders agreement will provide that following the completion of this offering, our board of directors will consist of ten members.
+EQT will have the right to nominate to our board of directors (i) two nominees for so long as EQT beneficially owns 30% or greater of our thenoutstanding common stock, and (ii) one nominee for so long as EQT beneficially owns 5% or greater, but less than 30% of our then-outstanding common stock.
+CPPIB will have the right to nominate to our board of directors one nominee for so long as CPPIB beneficially owns 5% or greater of our then-outstanding common stock.
+Bain will have the right to nominate to our board of directors one nominee for so long as Bain beneficially owns 5% or greater of our thenoutstanding common stock.
+EQT will have the right to designate the chairperson of our board of directors for so long as it beneficially owns at least 20% of our then-outstanding common stock, with the consent of CPPIB (not to be unreasonably withheld).
 In addition, the board of directors will be divided into three classes and serve staggered, three year terms until the second annual meeting of stockholders after the date on which EQT, CPPIB, and Bain collectively own less than 15% in voting power of the then-outstanding power of the then-outstanding shares of stock of our Company entitled to vote generally in the election of directors, after which the board will no longer be divided into three classes.

-Pursuant to the shareholders agreement, we will include the EQT, CPPIB, and Bain nominees on the slate that is included in our proxy statement relating to the election of directors of the class to which such persons belong and provide the highest level of support for the election of each such person as we provide to any other individual standing for election as a director.
-In addition, pursuant to the shareholders agreement, EQT, CPPIB, and Bain will agree, severally and not jointly, with the Company to vote in favor of the Company slate that is included in our proxy statement.
+Pursuant to the stockholders agreement, we will include the EQT, CPPIB, and Bain nominees on the slate that is included in our proxy statement relating to the election of directors of the class to which such persons belong, subject to the ownership thresholds described above.
+In addition, pursuant to the stockholders agreement, EQT, CPPIB, and Bain will agree, severally and not jointly, with the Company to vote in favor of the Company slate that is included in our proxy statement.